United States Air Force Academy

-Admission is highly competitive, with nominations divided equally among Congressional districts.
+Admission is competitive, with nominations divided equally among Congressional districts.
 Recent incoming classes have had about 1,200 cadets; since 2012, around 20% of each incoming class does not graduate.
-During their tenure at the Academy, cadets receive tuition, room and board, and a monthly stipend all paid for by the Air Force.
+During their tenure at the academy, cadets receive tuition, room and board, and a monthly stipend all paid for by the Air Force.
 On the first day of a cadet's second class year, cadets commit to serving a number of years as a commissioned officer in the Air Force or Space Force.
 Non-graduates after that point are expected to fulfill their obligations in enlisted service or pay back full tuition.
-The commitment is normally five years of active duty and three years in the reserves, although it has varied depending on the graduate's Air Force Specialty Code.
+The commitment is normally five years of active duty and three years in the reserves, although it has varied depending on the graduate's Air Force Specialty Code or Space Force Specialty Code.

-The program at the academy is guided by the Air Force's core values of "Integrity First, Service Before Self, and Excellence in All We Do", and based on four "pillars of excellence": military training, academics, athletics and character development.
-In addition to a rigorous military training regimen, cadets also take a broad academic course load with an extensive core curriculum in engineering, humanities, social sciences, basic sciences, military studies and physical education.
-All cadets participate in either intercollegiate or intramural athletics, and a thorough character development and leadership curriculum provides cadets a basis for future officership.
-Each of the components of the program is intended to give cadets the skills and knowledge that they will need for success as officers.